CGCookie/retopoflow/docs/v4/changelist.md

 This document contains details about what has changed in Retopoflow in version 4.

+### 4.1.3

+- Fixed issue with PolyPen freezing when operating on loose edges
+- Fixed issue with faces flipping when using proportional editing

 ### 4.1.2

 - Added option to constrain new knife cuts to the UI